Jan729/github-cards/README.md

-Introductory React tutorial.
 Search for a github username, and the user's name, company, and profile image will be displayed on the screen.

+Code is from the Pluralsight introductory React tutorial "React: Getting Started" by Samer Buna.

 Suggestion for improvment: Add error handling.